 PRO TIP: Read about other amazing destinations in the Caribbean to plan your adventures in the region.

 Renting a car for your trip to Puerto Rico

 The best way to explore Puerto Rico is by renting a car.
 Public transportation is not always reliable, and having car rental is the best way to get around the island and enjoy some of the best things to do in Puerto Rico at your own pace.
 I recommend DiscoverCars that offers great inventory of cars and competitive prices.

 Where to begin your Puerto Rico Trip

-I recommend starting your trip in San Juan, the capital of Puerto Rico, and continuing clockwise.
-From San Juan, drive south through Ponce, the second largest town in Puerto Rico, and west toward Cabo Rojo.
+I recommend starting your trip in San Juan, the capital of Puerto Rico, and drive around the island clockwise.
+From San Juan, drive south through Ponce, the second largest town in Puerto Rico, and continue west toward Cabo Rojo.
 From there, head north to Rincon and Isabella and make your way east toward Arecibo before arriving in San Juan.

 Weather permitting, spare the east side of Puerto Rico for later, and explore El Yunque National Forest and the islands of Vieques and Culebra, if you have extra time.

 If you are looking for nice sunny weather, the best time to visit Puerto Rico is from December through April.
 This is the high season in Puerto Rico and most of the Caribbean, which is perfect for spending time outside and exploring the island.
 May through October is the hurricane season in the region, with frequent rainstorms, however, prices also tend to be lower on accommodations, tours, and car rentals in Puerto Rico during this time.

 Whether you want to explore popular things to do in Puerto Rico or explore hidden gems that only locals know, the island will not disappoint you.
 Many travelers spend only a few days in San Juan and nearby areas, however, Puerto Rico is so much more than that!